tytydraco/yessleep/out/I_served_a_customer_who_couldnt_stop_eating.md

 "He actually said that?"

 "You bet!
 Funny you should mention him.
-I didn't want to make you nervous last night but he's actually from upper management.
+I didn't want to make you nervous last night, but he's actually from upper management.
+Technically my boss.
 Came in for a little inspection and made sure business was good"

-Adrenaline shot up my legs and jolted in my finger tips.
-My heart felt like a kick drum.
+Adrenaline shot up my legs.
+My heart beat like a drum.
 An eyelid twitched.

+My mind raced back to George stating he was an expensive employee.
+The MOST expensive employee.
+The result of an old contract from the restaurant's initial owners.
+A contract that the current management did not like.

+I thought back to the previous night's customer.
+A member of upper management.
+I thought back to him mentioning how it was "time for the main" as I exited the store.
+If Jimmy's working for him then...

+I don't think George quit.

 Jimmy chuckled before continuing.

 "And let me tell you mate, business is fucking good."